grupo-avispa/dsr_ros/dsr_agents/README.md

 ## Overview

-This package provides ROS2 agents for connecting to CORTEX architecture using a Deep State Representation (DSR) graph.
+This package provides ROS2 agents and tools for connecting to CORTEX architecture using a Deep State Representation (DSR) graph.
 The package enables the user to easily interface with CORTEX-based systems through a ROS2 middleware.

 This package feature two templates for creating agents that can be used to publish data in the DSR:
 * **`Topic agent:`** which allows the user to subscribe to a generic topic and publish it in the DSR.
 This node is useful for users who need to integrate different types of sensors into their CORTEX system.
-You must update the `ros_to_dsr_types.hpp` file to add the new DSR types and add the conversion from ROS to DSR in the `topic_agent.cpp` file.
 * **`Action agent:`** which allows the user to communicate with the DSR using ROS2 actions.

-This node is useful for users who need to integrate different types of actuators into their CORTEX system.
-You must update the `ros_to_dsr_types.hpp` file to add the new DSR types and add the conversion from ROS to DSR in the `action_agent.cpp` file.
+You must update the `ros_to_dsr_types.hpp` file to add the new DSR types and add the conversion from ROS to DSR in the corresponding agent file.
+By default all nodes created with this templates will have the priority 0.
+This means that the nodes will only publish if there are no other nodes with the same name and priority 1 or higher.
+The user can also specify the priority of the nodes by update the `priority` attribute to the message.

-Along with the templates mentioned above, this package also provides two agents that can be used to publish data in the DSR:
+Along with the templates mentioned above, this package also provides three agents that can be used to publish data in the DSR:
 * **`Navigation agent:`**  which allows the user to publish the navigation data in the DSR.
 * **`TF agent:`** which publishes the transformation tree as nodes in the DSR.
 This allows the user to have a visual representation of the transformations between different reference frames in their CORTEX system.
 * **`Person agent:`** which publishes the detected people in the DSR.

-By default all nodes are created with low priority (0) and they'll only publish with this priority.

 Besides the agents, this package also provides a DSR viewer.
 This viewer allows the user to visualize the DSR graph in a graphical interface.